nickjj/ansible-security/README.md

+## WARNING: This role will be deprecated very soon

+All of the functionality provided by this role and more is available in the [DebOps project](http://debops.org).
+If you are using some of my roles in conjunction with each other, you will find the move to DebOps most pleasurable.

+This role will be **removed** from the **galaxy** and from **github** anywhere from 42 microseconds to 2-3 weeks after you read this message.

+---

 # This role is no longer maintained

 It has been broken up into 3 roles and ufw was replaced with ferm.
 You can find the new roles here: